-The recent case of mistaken identity that led to claims of a UFO over Chicago piqued our interest at the Legends and Lore of Illinois, so we called in John Stephenson, our resident UFO expert, to tell us and our readers about some of the most famous UFO sightings in Illinois.
+The recent case of mistaken identity that led to claims of a UFO over Chicago piqued our interest at Mysterious Heartland, so we called in John Stephenson, our resident UFO expert, to tell us and our readers about some of the most famous UFO sightings in Illinois.
 What he came back with was the following list of the top eight close-encounters over the Prairie State!
 Which one will prove to be the most compelling evidence of alien visitation?

 8. The Wayne City Chase

 This sighting took place on August 4, 1963 in Wayne City, Illinois.
 As a young couple was leaving the drive-in movie “The Great Escape” at around 11:30 PM, the boyfriend, Ronnie, glanced out of the window to the south and saw a big white object moving along at treetop level, about 20-degrees above the horizon to the southwest.
 He described it as fuzzy and about the size of a washtub.
 Both witnesses watched and casually talked about the light for several minutes.

 Then they discovered that the light seemed to be keeping pace with them.
 Ronnie reported that when he sped the car up, the object seemed to speed up.
 When he decelerated, the object seemed to slow down.
 Upon arrival at his girlfriend’s home, the object appeared to move closer, so they went inside, turned out the lights and watched through a window.
 After 15 minutes had passed, Ronnie decided he had better go home.
 He made a run for the car, and as soon as he pulled away, the object began to follow.
 The object now changed from a brilliant white to a duller or dimmer light with an orange tinge and moved in front of the car.
 Ronnie said he “really poured the coal” to the car and must have been doing 120 mph until he made it home.

 7. Amber Lights over Urbana-Champaign